 Our Lloyd Knox Park located along the shores of Leaburg Lake 22 miles east of Springfield offers recreational opportunities for people of all interests — and it's free.

 You can stroll through the 50-acre park along maintained trails and picnic at one of the dozens of forested and lakeside picnicking spots.
-There are also six reservable areas that are suitable for anywhere from a couple dozen to a few hundred people.
+There are also five reservable areas that are suitable for anywhere from a couple dozen to a few hundred people.

-You may reserve one of the group picnic areas starting the third weekend in April through Oct.
+You may reserve one of the group picnic areas starting the third weekend in March through Oct.
 15. Outside of that date range, the park is first-come, first-served and the restrooms are locked (vault-toilet facilities remain available).

 Park features